 Bette also supported both her mother Ruthie and her sister Bobby financially from the time she became a star until their respective deaths.
 This included buying her mother nice homes in the Hollywood area, indulging Ruthie’s extravagant lifestyle, and footing the bills for Bobby’s frequent stays in various mental institutions.
 Bette Davis clearly had a big heart and great loyalty to the people she loved.

-And that wraps up my introduction to our Star of the Month, Bette Davis.
+That wraps up my introduction to Bette Davis.